Tamper Detection Mechanism (Experimental)¶

 -

-Lack of Original Flash Data: Without the exact original flash content, the attacker cannot reproduce the correct hash.
+Lack of Original Flash Data: Without the exact original flash content, attackers cannot reproduce the correct hash.

 -

-Sequential Hash Dependency: The hash function processes data sequentially (TC Code, UID, flash content), preventing the attacker from injecting or rearranging data to produce the same hash.
+Sequential Hash Dependency: The hash function processes data sequentially (TC Code, device's UID, and flash memory contents), preventing the attacker from injecting or rearranging data to produce the same hash.

 -